aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 ## Create a Security Hub Custom Action to Isolate an EC2 Instance

-This guide will show you how to create a custom action in Security Hub and then tie that to an EventBridge rule which calls a lambda function to change the security group on an EC2 instance that is part of a Security Hub finding.
+This guide will show you how to create a custom action in Security Hub and then tie that to an EventBridge rule which calls a Lambda function to change the security group on an EC2 instance that is part of a Security Hub finding.

 ### Create a Custom Action in Security Hub